skip to content

 Create a new project

-Set up a new project and a new server using Ubuntu as operating system.
-You are going to be asked to add a ssh key.
+Set up a new project and a new server using Ubuntu as the operating system.
+You are going to be asked to add an ssh key.
 It is possible now to configure firewall rules either with the GUI or using cloud init config.
 I configure ufw directly on the Ubuntu instance (further below), but of course there’s no reason to not configure the server with the help of those two other options.

 The GUI will display the ip address of your server, as soon as it is set up.